tylorschafer/Day-Journal/README.md

 # Day Journal

-A simple and elegant journaling app built with SwiftUI and SwiftData for iOS.
+A simple practice journaling app built with SwiftUI and SwiftData for iOS.

 ## Features